-Demonstrates the importance of social interaction by helping and encouraging others, avoiding trash by staying on the goal side of the talk and providing support to classmates.
+Demonstrates the importance of social interaction by helping and encouraging others, avoiding trash Reduces open space on defense talk and providing support to classmates.
 (S5.M6.7)

 Praises the movement performance of others both more skilled and less skilled.
-(S4.E4.4a) Accepts players of all skill levels into the physical activity.
+(S4.E4.4a) Transitions from offense to Accepts players of all skill levels into the physical activity.
 (S4.E4.4b)

-(S2.M1.8)
+defense.
+(S1.M11.8)